University of Queensland: Dutton Park campus

 UQ's Dutton Park campus was officially announced by Professor Deborah Terry AC in 2023, rebranding the site of the pre-existing Pharmacy Australia Centre of Excellence [PACE].
-The campus is the home to the School of Pharmacy and Pharmaceutical Sciences, the Queensland Alliance for Environmental Health Sciences, the Dutton Park Health Sciences Library, and the Cornwall Street Medical Center (UQ Health Care).
+The campus contains the Susan Tett Building (formerly the PACE building), home to the School of Pharmacy and Pharmaceutical Sciences, the Queensland Alliance for Environmental Health Sciences, Dutton Park Health Sciences Library (UQ Library), and the Cornwall Street Medical Center (UQ Health Care).

-The campus is located in Woolloongabba, adjoining the PA Hospital and the Translational Research Institute, within the Boggo Road Innovation Precinct.
+The campus is located in Woolloongabba, adjoining the PA Hospital and the Translational Research Institute, within the Boggo Road Innovation Junction.

 Former Ipswich campus

 In 2014, UQ sold the Ipswich Campus to the University of Southern Queensland, believing that this regional teaching campus would be better used by USQ.

 The campus was made up of nearly 20 buildings and more than 5001 students on nearly 25 ha.
 Courses offered included: arts, business, medicine and social sciences as well as Interaction design.
 It is located near central Ipswich, Queensland, just south of the CBD.
 Nearby landmarks include Limestone Park, Workshops Rail Museum and RAAF Base Amberley.